 Given that the variations in plan characteristics can suit different financial situations, lifestyles, and career types, the pros and cons of IDR plans are subjective.

 While IDR can help many borrowers with lower income at the beginning of their careers, it’s not for everyone.
 For example, if you’re a high earner or your student loan amount is low enough that it’s manageable for your budget, then the 10-year Standard Repayment Plan route may make more financial sense.
 In this case, you could save on the interest that would accrue over an IDR plan’s extended repayment period.

 It’s also important to note that you can contact your loan servicer to switch into a different IDR plan whenever your life circumstances change, and you will need to recertify your income and family size each year to remain on any given IDR plan.
 With that in mind, there are some general benefits and drawbacks to IDR plans overall:

 In general, the pros of IDR include:

 While you determine if IDR is the right path for you and which plan to choose, the decision often comes down to the fine print.
 Each plan can carry tax implications, re-qualifying structures, and penalties if two borrowers are married, for example.
 And depending on your current income and career trajectory, some plans may be better for your long term.

 To learn more about individual IDR plans, which one would be best-suited for your financial needs, and how to apply, contact our student loan specialists at GradFin1 for a free 30-minute phone consultation and analysis of your student loans.

-Our student loan specialists at Gradfin are well-versed in the details of each IDR plan and can help you understand the right plan for you based on your unique financial profile.
-Schedule a free consultation to discuss IDR or other repayment options and determine which plan is right for your student loans and employment situation.
+Our student loan specialists are well-versed in the details of each IDR plan and can help you understand the right plan for you based on your unique financial profile.
+Schedule a free consultation to discuss IDR or other repayment options and determine which plan is right for student loans and employment situation.